What do you call yourself? I mean, are you a web designer or a web developer? Or are you the kind of person who’s somehow stuck in the middle?

-To begin with, I would like to make it clear that there are a lot of job titles on the Web.
-The confusion between such jobs is understandable because they do meet ways.
+The confusion between these jobs is understandable because there are so many different titles.
 So, how do we know which is which and where we fit in?
 Let’s take a look:

 As the name suggests, a web designer’s main job is to design.
 Taking literally, this job focuses on the ‘look’ of the whole website.
 We can consider them as the architects of the Web.
 Web designers should be masters of the visual arts.

 What Web Designers Do: